Divine Intervention (Slayer album): Reception

-AllMusic said that "instead of doing something calculated like emulating Nirvana or Pearl Jam—or for that matter, Nine Inch Nails or Ministry—Slayer wisely refused to sound like anyone but Slayer.
+Alex Henderson of AllMusic said that "instead of doing something calculated like emulating Nirvana or Pearl Jam—or for that matter, Nine Inch Nails or Ministry—Slayer wisely refused to sound like anyone but Slayer.
 Tom Araya and co. responded to the new environment simply by striving to be the heaviest metal band they possibly could."
+They also praised Bostaph's performance, saying that he was a "positive, energizing influence on Slayer, which sounds better than ever on such dark triumphs as 'Killing Fields,' 'Serenity in Murder,' and 'Circle of Beliefs.'"
+Henderson also said that they "focus[ed] on the violently repressive nature of governments and the lengths to which they will go to wield power".
 By the album's release date, vocalist Tom Araya considered it to be their best album.

+Both the mixing and mastering were criticized, with guitarist Kerry King saying that the band should have "[paid] more attention to the mix", and Araya saying that it "is the one (if any) that he would not mind re-mastering".